-a anywhere anything something anyone somewhere no-one

-nothing everything everything
+a anywhere nothing anyone no-one b anything something somewhere nothing everything everything

 If time allows, as a fun activity ask students to create abbreviations for the words in the box.

 Apart from finding the language content of this unit useful, it is hoped that students will benefit from the advice about how to improve their conversational skills.
 Shyness among teenagers is a common problem, and it is even more daunting making conversation in a foreign language.